mleibman/SlickGrid/README.md

-## This is the 6pac slickgrid repo
+## This is the 6pac SlickGrid repo

-I am maintaining this branch as a separate 'alternative master'.
-Check [my wiki](https://github.com/6pac/SlickGrid/wiki) for details.

-Once we take on SlickGrid we all add [my patch for my specific app requirement].
-This 'application noise' makes it much harder to share updates to SlickGrid with other users, who may want some of the changes, but find others irrelevant.
+This is the acknowledged most active non-customised fork of SlickGrid.

 This repo is deliberately **non-customised**.
-We have *only* kept jQuery up to date, made bug fixes where necessary and added small features carefully considered to enhance the overall usefulness of the grid.
+I have *only* kept jQuery up to date, made bug fixes where necessary and added small features carefully considered to enhance the overall usefulness of the grid.

-Example pages showcase any new features.
+Check out the [Example Pages](https://github.com/6pac/SlickGrid/wiki/Examples) for examples demonstrating new features and use cases, such as dynamic grid creation and editors with third party controls.

+Also check out my [wiki](https://github.com/6pac/SlickGrid/wiki).

-The following, in short, are the changes made since forking from the main MLeibman branch, a significant number in response to issues or pull requests.
+The following are the changes made since forking from the main MLeibman branch, a significant number in response to issues or pull requests.

 **Maintenance:**